 Needless to say, that nifty 2-D Penrose Staircase shown above cannot exist in reality!
 In their trip reports, all of the above paddlers are quick to point out the one thing I haven’t mentioned yet – the price to be paid to get to that starting square for the ride down.
-Known as the Diablo Portage, it is a 1100-meter carry from Santoy Lake (249 m asl ) to Diablo Lake (348 m asl) and involves a 100-meter gain in altitude.
-Another 10 meters of altitude gain from Diablo Lake to Cairngorm Lake via three more portages and you are in the true headwaters of the Steel River system.
+Known as the Diablo Portage, it is an 1100-meter carry from Santoy Lake (249 m asl ) to Diablo Lake (348 m asl) and involves a 100-meter gain in altitude.
+Another 10 meters of altitude gain from Diablo Lake to Cairngorm Lake via three more portages, and you are in the true headwaters of the Steel River system.
 Some work will be required!

-The August 2014 issue of Backpacker magazine included an article entitled “Go Big: Ten Tough Trails We Guarantee You’ll Love”.
+The August 2014 issue of Backpacker magazine included an article entitled “Go Big: Ten Tough Trails We Guarantee You’ll Love.”
 It turned to Jacobson’s experiences to describe the Diablo Portage –

-After canoeing waterways all over the world, guidebook author Cliff Jacobson says the portage between Santoy and Diablo Lakes is tougher than any other he’s found, even in the remote reaches of Nunavut—yet this pristine paddling escape sits right off the Trans-Canada Highway.
+After canoeing waterways all over the world, guidebook author Cliff Jacobson says the portage between Santoy and Diabolo [sic] Lakes is tougher than any other he’s found, even in the remote reaches of Nunavut—yet this pristine paddling escape sits right off the Trans-Canada Highway.
 “At just under a mile—1,673 meters, to be exact—it would be doable in 20 minutes if it were relatively flat,” he says, but hauling a canoe and gear through piles of Mini Cooper-size boulders takes all day.
 The elevation gain is about 300 feet (with 100 feet stacked into the first 100 yards), so “progress is measured in meters, not miles, per hour.”

 - a southern one a few kilometres off the Trans-Canada Highway (Highway 17) east of the town of Terrace Bay (or west of Marathon for those coming from the east).

 Rob Haslam describes this approach in the post referred to above.
 Beginning at one of the lakes from Grehan to Eaglecrest (Haslam gives directions on how to get to Eaglecrest), you paddle down the Little Steel River system to the point where it meets the Steel River itself.
 Then it is all the way down to Santoy Lake and the Diablo Portage.

 Given that there is no sign indicating the side road that goes to Santoy, we drove right by the turn-off and had to come back at it from Jackfish Lake.
-The gravel road leads to a fair-sized parking area, a dilapidated dock and boat launch ramp in a bay on the south shore of Santoy.
+The gravel road leads to a fair-sized parking area, a dilapidated dock and a boat launch ramp in a bay on the south shore of Santoy.

 Now to get this canoe trip on the water!
 It started with an hour’s paddle up Santoy and then our “uplifting” experience on the Diablo Portage – and we got to do it in the rain.

-Day-By-Day Account of Our Steel River Loop:
+Day-By-Day Posts of Our Steel River Loop: